hades-k/bio_seq_analyzer/documentation.md

 ## Description
 This software models mitochondrial DNA using a modular and extensible object-oriented design.
 Sequences are loaded from FASTA files via the `Parser` class and represented as `MitochondrialDNA` objects.
 Users can extract statistics (e.g., GC content), search for motifs, and perform sequence alignments.
-Classes like `SequenceAligner` and `MotifFinder` inherit a shared interface from `Tool`. `SequenceComparer` and `MultiAligner` offer comparative insights across datasets.
+Classes like `SequenceAligner` and `MotifFinder` inherit a shared interface from `Tool`. `SequenceComparer` offers comparative insights across datasets.
 All components are designed for reuse, extensibility, and clear separation of responsibilities.
+Specifically, the `SequenceComparer` class facilitates cross-species analysis by enabling pairwise alignments and comparisons against a reference sequence, providing insights into evolutionary relationships and sequence divergence.
+The `MotifFinder` can identify conserved patterns across multiple `MitochondrialDNA` objects, highlighting functionally important regions.
+These interactions allow for a comprehensive understanding of genomic data beyond individual sequence analysis.

 ## UML diagram